 |interval||» details | download|

-The package provides data types for verified computing.
+The interval package provides data types and operations for verified computing.
+It can be used to handle uncertainties, estimate arithmetic errors and produce reliable results.
+Also it can help find guaranteed solutions to numerical problems.
+Thanks to GNU MPFR many arithmetic operations are provided with best possible accuracy.
 The implementation of intervals in inf-sup format is based on interval boundaries represented by binary64 numbers and is standard conforming to IEEE 1788.

 |level-set||» details | download|